gazuntype/graphQL-client-unity/README.md

 * Call GraphQuery.POST(your_query_string).
 * Note: If your query has input variables or array, firstly place a "$" before the variable and "^" after it in the query string and be sure to assign them first by calling GraphQuery.variable["variable_name"] = the_actual_variable.
 If the input is an array, add "[]" after the variable in the query and call GraphQuery.array["array_name"] = the_actual_array.

+## Authentication/Authorization
+You can set the Authorization header of your request to the token of your choice by simply ensureing the static variable GraphQuery.auth is given the value of that token.
+This would automatically set the Authorization header of the request to the token set.

 ```
 query Pokemon
 {